ritiek/ritiek.github.io/about.md

 Hwello, wild hooman!
 My name is Ritiek Malhotra.
 I'm mostly into software and electronics.
 I completed my Bachelor's degree in Computer Science in 2021.
 I also play video games and a little bit of piano.
-Cats are fun.
+Aaaaand cats are fun!

 Happy expluwuring!